szczyglis-dev/py-gpt/README.md

 ## HTML/JS Canvas

 Allows to render HTML/JS code in HTML Canvas (built-in renderer based on Chromium).
 To use it, just ask the model to render the HTML/JS code in built-in browser (HTML Canvas).
 Tool is integrated with the `Code Interpreter` plugin.

+## Translator

+Enables translation between multiple languages using an AI model.

+## Web Browser

+A built-in web browser based on Chromium, allowing you to open webpages directly within the app. **SECURITY NOTICE:** For your protection, avoid using the built-in browser for sensitive or critical tasks.
+It is intended for basic use only.

 # Token usage calculation